merlyescalona/ucsc-eeb-intro2comptools/week_02/README.md

 history
 ```

-### Advance `cat` use and looking inside files
+## Advance use of `cat` and looking inside files

-`cat` can be used to concatenate files.
+`cat` can be used to print content of a file to the screen or to concatenate files.
 First, create a folder for today’s exercise and move into it:

 ```
 mkdir week_2